EJEHardenberg/writing/narrations/cause.md

 Readily agreeing, the two men filed onto the bus, placing the heavy equipment into the open space near the handicapped seating.
-Genuine thanks were given, and the first masn took his place on the bus, reclining back and absorbing all that he had just heard.
+Genuine thanks were given, and the first man took his place on the bus, reclining back and absorbing all that he had just heard.
 The strain of the man's accented voice reached the first as he engaged a girl, a student, in conversation.
 Telling his story, getting his practice for